rust-embedded/book/src/concurrency/concurrency.md

 We're now using [`Cell`], which along with its sibling `RefCell` is used to provide safe interior mutability.
-We've already seen `UnsafeCell` which is the botom layer of interior mutability in Rust: it allows you to obtain multiple mutable references to its value, but only with unsafe code.
+We've already seen `UnsafeCell` which is the bottom layer of interior mutability in Rust: it allows you to obtain multiple mutable references to its value, but only with unsafe code.
 A `Cell` is like an `UnsafeCell` but it provides a safe interface: it only permits taking a copy of the current value or replacing it, not taking a reference,